michaelo/bass/README.md

 ```

-Alternative solutions
+Feature overview (and alternative solutions)
 ---
 You should most likely not try to pitch this to your enterprise organisation.
 You should probably consider CircleCI, GitHub Actions, Jenkins, Jenkins X, Airflow etc first.

 This project aims to replace any and all issues I've had with common CI/CD-tools such as Jenkins and GitHub Actions, e.g.:

-* unability to test-run pipelines locally
+* unability to test-run pipelines locally - bass build scripts are just executables in the repo who sends traces and logs.
+A reference-implementation in Python is provided.
-* cumbersome to stay on top of dependency versions for anything but "latest"
+* cumbersome to stay on top of dependency versions for anything but "latest" - there are no dependencies besides Python.
+All intended batteries are included.
-* trouble to explicitly defining all configuration via files
+* trouble to explicitly defining all configuration via files - everything is configurable (only) by files and command line arguments
 * simple to run and manage out of cloud
+* flexible pipeline composition out of the box - see the capabilities of Python reference implementation under "Python builder"

+Other, more common, features:

+* supports multiple workers/agents, with separate capabilities (see --tags)
+* email notifications on success/failure
 * ...

 This project aims for reasonable (per my personal opinion of reasonable) minimalism, and shall not have an ever-expanding feature set once v1 is reached.